 - Video Views

 Then, you specify a budget for ad sets.
 Insert the amount and specify whether it is a daily ($10 a day) or a lifetime budget ($100 for the whole campaign).
-You will also need to pick a start and an end dates or decide to run it on a continuous basis until stopped manually by you.
+You will also need to pick a start and an end date or decide to run it on a continuous basis until stopped manually by you.
 If an ad is not performing well, you can switch it off and stop spending money or if it’s doing amazing you can add more budget too.

-Choosing the Placement For Your Ad
+Choosing the Placement for Your Ad

 Newsfeed, mobile Newsfeed and the Right-hand column, each location has its strengths and weaknesses.
 The most visible advertising placement is the Newsfeed.
 Mobile Newsfeed is exactly the same, except targets mobile users.
 If your website is not mobile-friendly, better un-check this option.
 Right-hand column placement secures a location right underneath Trending Topics.

-Once you feel more comfortable with Facebook Ad creation process, venture into Power Editor.
-Power Editor aids with creation of bulk ads.
+Once you feel more comfortable with the Facebook Ad creation process, venture into Power Editor.
+Power Editor aids with the creation of bulk ads.
 It also has lots of cool benefits, including enhanced ad placement possibilities (you can specify the device and operating system your target audience is using), running ads during specific times of the day and ad optimizing to be shown only once to each user.

 The most frequently-used reason to move on to Power Editor is “Unpublished posts.”
 They appear similar to a regular post and include a call-to-action button.
 Use unpublished posts for A/B testing your ads.
-Besides, unpublished posts allow more text before cutting off into “See More” link.
+Besides, unpublished posts allow more text before cutting off into the “See More” link.

 Play around with ad content and placement.
 Also, experiment with it first with little dollar amounts to get a feel for what results you get, see what statistics tell you, and what insight you can gain from test ads.
 Expect first Facebook ads to be a little pricey, but as you get better at targeting and understanding what engages people, the cost of running ads will get lower.